 Learn More About Braces for Kids

-To get more information about each of these types of braces for kids, visit Petty, Bielik and Burke Orthodontics, with offices in Frankfort and Oak Lawn.
+To get more information about each of these types of braces for kids, visit Petty & Bielik Orthodontics in Oak Lawn.
 Our staff is happy to answer any questions you may have.
 When you and your child first meet with our orthodontist, you will be provided with a comprehensive list of the advantages and disadvantages of each of these straightening systems.
 Contact us today to schedule a consultation for your child.